goatcorp/DalamudPlugins/README.md

 # Dalamud plugin repository

-This repository hosts plugin binaries and update definitions for [FFXIVQuickLauncher](https://github.com/goaaats/FFXIVQuickLauncher):
+This repository hosts plugin binaries and update definitions for [FFXIVQuickLauncher](https://github.com/goaaats/FFXIVQuickLauncher).

+## Making a plugin

+Please see the [API documentation](https://goaaats.github.io/Dalamud/api/index.html) for information about creating plugins.

 ## Publishing/updating your plugin